Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 The Plus 405 Combo includes the single main brush that has replaced the double-brush of the older models of Roomba robots, but it switches to a rubber brush over a bristled brush, and as with the other members of the lineup, it includes a fixed side-brush for more effective sweeping.

-As the highest-priced model as of this writing, the Roomba Plus 505 Combo is positioned as the robot for those seeking the latest in Roomba technology and utility in a single unit.
-It builds on some features we saw in the 405 Combo, which makes it the most expensive model of these new releases, although it is priced competitively.
-The 505 Combo, like the 405, currently only has one model in its class.
+The Roomba Plus 505 Combo (See at Amazon) is positioned as the robot for those seeking the latest in Roomba technology and utility in a single unit.
+It builds on some features we saw in the 405 Combo.
+The Plus 504 Vac model (See at Amazon) is very similar to the 505 in many ways except that it is a vacuum-only model.

 Roomba Plus 505 Combo Features